 Aside from a few homes here and there, this doesn’t really exist yet.
 And the ones that do exist are mostly priced out of reach for the average working family or first-time millennial buyer.

 So what if the above goals were possible?
-I didn’t know what would happen when I set out a year ago to make this a reality.
+I didn’t know what would happen when I set out in 2019 to make this a reality.
 While I have experience as a real estate investor with some solar design and energy efficiency, I had never renovated a house before.
 I was coming at it from a non-expert starting point.

 Nearly a year later, now, I’m writing this from inside a fully renovated, net-zero, and hurricane-proof home under the area median average home price.
 It was definitely a roller coaster start to finish, but ultimately very rewarding.